mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

 Our callssection following the table will be like this:

 ```
-callssection: {
+"callssection": {
-    template: {
+    "template": {
         "call_id": "$call_id",
         "call_duration": "$call_duration",
         "date": "$date_time_stamp",
         "connected_party_num": "$connected_party_num"
     },
-    query: {
+    "query": {
-        sql: 'SELECT * FROM calls where subscriber_id=?'
+        "sql": 'SELECT * FROM calls where subscriber_id=?'
     },
-    params: [ "subscriber_id" ]
+    "params": [ "subscriber_id" ]
 }
 ```

 For the keen eye, you will observe that we used a **parameter**.
 That is because we want to make the link between the customer and the calls.

-With that query MongoSyphon will use the parameter for each subscriber_id will give us all their calls.
+With that query MongoSyphon will use the parameter for each `subscriber_id` will give us all their calls.

 To call that section, you simply put another field in your start section's template as following: